johndehart/jupyter_desktop_env/README.md

 - Press `+Create` to create a new enviroment and give it a name (like `elyra_base`), press `Create' (leave python as default value, click to add R, R is not neecessary but since elyra has builtin to use it nice to have.... adding R takes a while...)
 - Once the enviroment is built press select it in the list and click the green circle with the right facing arrow and click `Open Terminal`
 - In the new terminal enter the following command:
-  - `conda install git nodejs -y && pip install jupyterlab==3.0.17 elyra && jupyter lab build`
+  - `conda install git nodejs jupyterlab-drawio -y && pip install jupyterlab==3.0.17 elyra && jupyter lab build`
 - Sit back and relax (with a beer if its after hours...) it will take about 10-20 minutes to build the installation
 - Once complete run `jupyter lab` at the cmd prompt to enjoy elyra...
 - See here for more information on elyra --> https://elyra.readthedocs.io/en/latest/index.html